 Step back, breathe in your creation, and let it remind you of the beauty in every brushstroke.
 If this flamingo rock art journey sparked your creative soul, share your masterpiece with me—let’s inspire each other to keep creating.

-You’ll need a smooth, flat rock, a pencil for sketching, acrylic paints (especially in various shades of pink), fine-tip brushes or paint pens for details, and a clear sealer to protect your finished work.
+You'll need a smooth, flat rock, a pencil for sketching, acrylic paints (especially in various shades of pink), fine-tip brushes or paint pens for details.

 Acrylic paints are ideal because they adhere well to rocks and dry quickly, making them perfect for outdoor projects.
-Regular paints might work indoors, but they may not last as long on rocks exposed to the elements.
+Regular paints might work indoors.

 Most acrylic paints dry to the touch in about 20–30 minutes, but allow a few hours for the entire design to fully set before handling or applying a sealer.